 When TAM is defined for revenue segments, it clarifies how resources can best be allocated strategically across verticals such as industry and company size.
 Here, we present a case study showing how one company used an approach we call “claim and commit” to improve their share of TAM.

 The company suspected there were untapped pockets of their market, which proved to be true.
 By indexing industries to the company’s product and expertise in serving those industries, we found that the sales team was under-penetrating several large segments.
 They were spending too much time on industries with relatively low close ratios and not enough on industries where their products were highly valued and win rates were higher.
-This analysis enabled the company to determine which industry verticals they should avoid and improve deployment through segmentation to
+This analysis enabled the company to determine which industry verticals they should avoid and improve deployment through segmentation to prioritize in their sales efforts.

 It also emerged that the company’s sales team was not optimally deployed to pursue large accounts and their subsidiaries.
 Our TAM analysis revealed that close to 45% of the revenue associated with mid- and small-market clients resided with the higher-level enterprise (greater than $2 billion) and corporate ($200 million to $2 billion) teams.
 This was because company rules of engagement specified that all subsidiaries of a parent account were owned by the account’s rep.